mattermost/mattermost-marketplace/.github/ISSUE_TEMPLATE/update_plugin.md

 #### Review Commit
 <!--
-Please link to an open-source repository and release that should be used for review.
+Please link to an open-source repository and release or commit that should be used for review.
 It does not suffice to point at an already built plugin: Mattermost code reviews and builds all plugins itself when listing in the marketplace.
 -->

 ## Checklist

 - [ ] [All requirements](https://developers.mattermost.com/extend/plugins/community-plugin-marketplace/#requirements-for-adding-community-plugin-to-the-marketplace) are still met.
 - [ ] The release also has to follow [Semantic Versioning](https://semver.org/).
 This specifically means for plugins:
   - If the plugin exposes a public API, breaking changes to the API require a major version bump.